xjchenn/youtube-looper/README.md

-# YouTube Replay - Chrome Extension
+# Youtube Looper - Chrome Extension

 A powerful Chrome extension that lets you loop specific sections of YouTube videos.
 Perfect for learning music, studying languages, practicing dance moves, or just enjoying your favorite moments on repeat!